diegovr7/digital-agency/README.md

 # Digital Agency Template

-<p>Smart Agency is a one page responsive Bootstrap 4 template.
+<p>Digital Agency is a one page responsive Bootstrap 4 template.
 This is a free open source theme, you can use our theme for any purpose, even commercially.</p>

 Version 1.0.0